thomasNGrayTv/touchboard-apps-electron/README.md

 npm run prebuild
 npm run deploy
 ```
 Once the deploy finishes, you should be able to see a new draft in the releases section of this repo.
 Here you can finish publishing the release, and download the application if you'd like.
+After downloading the application, further releases will be auto-detected and auto-updated.

 ## For local development testing